-A simple guide to making the best mocktail recipe!
-Using modern zero-proof spirits and our basic formula, you’ll learn how to create a fresh drink without alcohol that truly resembles a cocktail!
-This is your guide to making the best mocktail recipes.
+A simple guide to how to make a mocktail using three ingredients: modern zero-proof spirits and fresh citrus.
+Using my basic formula, you’ll learn how to create a fresh drink without alcohol that genuinely resembles a cocktail!

 How to Make the Best Mocktail Recipe